-The bleeding edge is where new advances in underlying technology enables new applications and value.
+The bleeding edge is where new advances in underlying technology enable new applications and value.
 The bleeding edge is new enough to possess massive risk for the unprepared but mature enough to have building blocks needed to create tangible value.

 The fringe is where things get a little spicier.
 The fringe is where wild ideas are born out of passion or necessity, and world-changing ideas are discussed.
 Bleeding edge ideas are born from the fringe.
 Examples of the fringe: 90s cypherpunks and 2009 Bitcoin, early-90s internet, and hip-hop in the 70s.